 04 of 10

-Sangria is a party drink, like a tropical punch at one of our cocktail parties.
+Sangria is a party drink, like a tropical punch.
 It exists for one purpose – to get everyone drunk cheaply.
 That isn't to say that it can't be made with a bit of loving care and attention, but there is no 'traditional' recipe.
 95% of people drinking sangria in bars are tourists and the bar owners know it and will charge you accordingly.Continue to 5 of 10 below.

 05 of 10